Building Terraces

 Risks - Financial

-• Yield suppression of 5–15% during the first 18-month transition phase.
+- Yield suppression of 5–15% during the initial 18-month transition phase.

 Risks - System